insmdl00/hospital/README.md

 3) Go to "localhost/webapp/index.php" on your browser

-4) Use the following credentials :
+4) Use, for exemple, the following right credentials to test the login : id= , pw=